wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 toc_max_heading_level: 2
 ---

 GX Cloud is a fully managed SaaS platform that simplifies data quality management and monitoring.
-With GX Cloud, you and your organization can work collaboratively to define and maintain shared understanding of your data.
+With GX Cloud, you and your team can work collaboratively to define and maintain shared understanding of your data.

 ## GX Cloud in your environment